Seth-Ab/class-Scheduler/README.md

     during the function call
 3. Program Combination: There are currently 2 programs, (compiled.py) and (remake.py).
-There should be a method to combine these programs into one functioning program so you don't need to call 2 seperate program.
+There should be a method to combine these programs into one functioning program so you don't need to call 2 separate programs.
 4. Function Organization: Currently, there are many functions in different locations.
 There should be fewer, or more clearly defined, imported files.